 That’s why, when defining the scope of the software development process, you have to think about the project’s objectives, user’s needs and challenges that may potentially arise.
-In other words, risk management process.
+In other words, project risk management process.
 What can go wrong here?

 But as the proverb says, “better safe than sorry”.
 And that’s the reason you should always take care of a risk management plan and try to find as many potential risks as you can – regarding the whole process, the budget, certain functionalities.

-What’s risk management and the 5 step process?
-What are the common threats in software development, and how to mitigate them?
-Let’s see.
+What’s risk management in project management and the 5 step process?
+What are the common threats in software development, and how to mitigate risks?

-In terms of project management in software development companies, risk management is the process of identifying risks, evaluating them, and limiting or mitigating those that could prevent you from reaching the overall goal.
-In this case, it’s about managing risks that stop you from the successful release of a well-tested and secure digital product.
+In terms of project management in software development life cycle, risk management is the process of identifying risks, evaluating them, and limiting or mitigating those that could prevent you from reaching the overall goal.
+And, at the same time, maximizing opportunities and outcomes.
+In the case of risk management process in software engineering, it’s about managing risks that stop you from the successful release of a well-tested and secure digital product.

-As you can observe, managing the risk in digital product development is an iterative process.
+As you can observe, managing risk in digital product development is an iterative process.
 Sometimes, it’s a trial and error method, while other times, it works immediately.
 But one is for sure.
 The experience gained while working on different projects helps us refine risk management.
 We can quickly and more efficiently respond to threats or even predict some of the significant risk events ahead of the project.
+Thanks to this we’re certain that the threats are understood and managed proactively.

 During the software development process, many types of risks must be taken care of and resolved to avoid project delay.
 It’s all about risk mitigation.
 As we value transparency and open communication, we inform the client about possible dangers at every development stage.
 In that way, you know what’s happening at a given phase – it’s one of the risk management practices.